twitter/finagle/finagle-smtp/README.md

 Applying the service on the email returns `Future.Done` in case of a successful operation or the first encountered error.

-### Greeting and session
+#### Greeting and session

 Upon the connection the client receives server greeting, as in `Smtp`.
-For now in case of success the connection is closed, and in case of error session state is reset before every next try.
+In case of error session state is reset before every next try.

 ### Example